November 13, 2024

 FHA loan rules in HUD 4000.1 give instructions to the lender on how to establish an FHA borrower’s creditworthiness.
 FHA loan rules tend to be more flexible on credit issues than their conventional equivalents, but borrowers are still required to financially qualify.

-Are you looking for a condo loan, a mobile home loan?
+Are you looking for a condo loan, a mobile home loan in 2025?
 There’s an FHA loan for that.
-Do you want to build a house on your own land with an FHA construction loan?
+Do you want to build a house on your own land with an FHA construction loan in the new year?

-One area that is also covered in HUD 4000.1 is what the lender should do if collection actions exist in the borrower’s credit report; collection action on a loan applicant’s record may be cause for the lender’s concern, but there are instructions to the lender on how to view collection accounts.
+One area also covered in HUD 4000.1 is what the lender should do if collection actions exist in the borrower’s credit report; although a collection action on a loan applicant’s record may be cause for the lender’s concern, instructions on how to view collection accounts are provided.

 Do you know what is required in such cases under FHA loan rules to permit the loan to move forward?
 The FHA Lender’s Handbook, HUD 4000.1, says;

-“A Collection Account refers to a Borrowers loan or debt that has been submitted to a collection agency by a creditor.”
+“A Collection Account refers to a Borrowers loan or debt submitted to a collection agency by a creditor.”
 In cases where such an account is present the lender is instructed as follows:

 “If the credit reports used in the TOTAL Mortgage Scorecard analysis show cumulative outstanding collection account balances of $2,000 or greater, the Mortgagee must: